 The JHS DMS uses the Clintrial automatic skipping feature that automatically advances the cursor to the next enterable fields.
+This feature is currently disabled for the Exam 3 database to control the skipping pattern in the various data collection tools.
 This feature is not available from fields with drop-down boxes.
-Autoskip will only advance if the maximum number of characters have been entered in the current field, so if the entry is
+Autoskip will only advance if the maximum number of characters has been entered in the current field, so if the entry is less than the maximum length, you will need to advance to the next field using the Tab or Enter key or clicking on the field.